As befits the colossus of the Solar System, Jupiter has four of the system's largest moons: Ganymede, Callisto, Io and Europa.

 Europa

 The exciting thing about Europa is a deep liquid ocean under the ice.
 It's about 100 km (60 miles) deep and warmed by the tidal heating.
 Deep in Earth's oceans there are hydrothermal vents where heat and minerals pour out of the planet's interior.
 Life has evolved there to use chemical energy rather than the energy of sunlight.
-Astrobiologists think that if life has evolved elsewhere in the Solar System, then Europa's ocean is the likeliest place to find it.
+Astrobiologists think that if life has evolved elsewhere in the Solar System, then Europa's ocean is one of the likeliest places to find it.

 Ganymede